florestony54/exploring-ai-backend/_posts/2022-02-22-pytorch-intro.md

 ### DataLoader

-The dataset will iterate through each sample 1 by 1, so PyTorch gives us the DataLoader module to easily create minibatches of our datasets. `DataLoader` allows us to specify the `batch_size` as well as shuffle the data:
+Iterating through the dataset will go through each sample 1 by 1, so PyTorch gives us the DataLoader module to easily create minibatches in our datasets. `DataLoader` allows us to specify the `batch_size` as well as shuffle the data:

 ```python
 train_dataloader = DataLoader(training_data, batch_size = 32, shuffle = True)